kkHAIKE/sco/README.md

 ## Features
 * very **tiny/simple** and no dependencies.
 * support **all** async frameworks.
+* support 3rd-party libraries have implemented the awaiter interface.
 * `sco::call_with_callback` wraps any [async function](#async-function) to make it available for use within a coroutine.
 * `sco::all` will wait for all coroutines to complete.